-From time to time, important announcements are made available to users of the Jalview Desktop via the Jalview News reader.
-This window will open automatically when new news is available, and can also be accessed via the Desktop's $Tools \Rightarrow Show Jalview News$ menu entry.
+Announcements are made available to users of the Jalview Desktop via the Jalview Newsreader.
+This window will open automatically when new news is available, and can also be accessed via the Desktop's $Tools \Rightarrow Show\ Jalview\ News$ menu entry.